Chapter 5:

 "I want to at least.
 But here you are, casually spouting death flags.
 This world isn't a game or a book, yet for some reason it follows certain stereotypes.
 I hope I'm wrong…"

-"You can count on us," Marcel said with a confident grin.
-The grin couldn't distract Cress from his trembling hands.
-The party had been nothing but confident since she'd met them and now they were putting up a brave front for her.
+"You can count on us," Marcel said with a confident grin that couldn't distract Cress from his trembling hands.
+They were putting up a brave front for her.

 "What if we destroyed the tunnel?"